PatrickEMcLean/gittenburg/README.markdown

 I use this on OSX.
 No clue what you'd have to do, if anything to use this anywhere else.

 filework.sh automatically builds book.md (a preview file for use with Marked) counts the words and pushes changes to a github repo.
+If you add a commit message, it will post the commit message as well.

 filework.sh calls build.sh in /build to actually build the book.
 If you poke around in build/old you'll see the [pandoc](http://johnmacfarlane.net/pandoc/) commands to generate various formats of ebooks using pandoc.